-Where I’m From
+Where I am From

 Some of these ancestors went on to become part of the first wave of colonial settlers in South Africa in the 1600’s, others came during the gold rush in the late 1800’s and early 1900’s.

-What I’m About
+What I’m Passionate About

 Teachers and Influences